 The Commission reiterated that there is no alternative to elections in a democratic system.

-He assured that there will be no disruption to the electoral process and that it is closely monitoring all related elements.
-The media, it noted, will have a significant role to play in the upcoming elections.
+He assured that there will be no disruption to the election process and that it is closely monitoring all related elements.
+The media, he noted, will have a significant role to play in the upcoming elections.